Unusuario2/ContentBuilder/README.md

 **ContentBuilder** is a flexible command-line utility designed to automate the **asset compilation pipeline** for Source Engine projects.

 This makes **ContentBuilder** especially useful for:
-- Modders who want to integrate **custom tools** directly into the compile chain.
 - Teams or individuals who want to include **automated map builds in larger workflows** (e.g., continuous integration, automated testing, or packaging pipelines).
 - Anyone seeking a **Source 2–style workflow** within Source 1.